erazorbg/smfapi/README.md

 ## Configuration

-### 1. Upload the content of the Server folder on your SMF installation folder
+### 1. Upload the content of the Server folder to your SMF installation folder
 ### 2. __(optional)__ Change the path to your Settings.php
 ``` php